 User defined document linking can dramatically improve search performance.
 The document management software supports the ability to create document-to-document relationships resulting in compound documents.

-Learn more about the benefits of a Document Management Software System for librarians, users, managers, and administrators.
+Learn more about the benefits for librarians, users, managers, and administrators.